Social and Livelihood Dependencies on Ocean Ecosystems

 Dependency indicators used:

 Application: Map the spatial distribution of fishing-dependent employment and household income shares against the proposed license reductions.
-Identify communities where >30% of employment depends on fishing and where adaptive capacity (education, alternative skills) is low.
+Identify communities where a high proportion of employment depends on fishing (for example, >30%, though compilers should establish context-specific thresholds based on national circumstances) and where adaptive capacity (education, alternative skills) is low.
 Design differentiated transition packages: early retirement for older fishers near retirement age; retraining and job placement for younger workers with transferable skills; direct income support for households with high fishing income dependency and limited alternatives.

 Policy outcome: Socially equitable fisheries reform that protects livelihoods while achieving sustainability objectives, with compensation and support tailored to community-specific dependency profiles.